Skip to main content

 Technology reinforces accuracy.
 Maureen Milligan explains that G10s WMS generates hazardous documentation and enforces field requirements automatically.

-Visibility that eliminates documentary guesswork
+Visibility eliminates guesswork

-Founders fear documentation errors because they cannot see the workflow.
-Visibility changes that.
+Founders fear documentation errors because they cannot see the workflow; visibility changes that.

 Connor describes G10s transparency: "They can see their daily orders, they can see KPIs, and they can see historical transactions."
 Documentation logs appear in that same system.